 Free indirect style (FIS), sometimes called free indirect speech or free indirect discourse, is a way to weave the POV character's thoughts into a third person narrative.
 So there's no need for italics, quotation marks, or thought tags.
 The sense for the reader is that they're hearing the character's direct thoughts (rather than being told about those thoughts)—or are even inside the character's head.

 Grammatically, the only difference between a direct thought and free indirect style is that direct thoughts, like dialogue, are always in first person, present tense, while FIS matches the point of view and the tense of the narrative (usually third person, past tense).

 Henry walked along the side of the road, enjoying the warm sunshine.
 God, what a beautiful day.
 He couldn't believe it wasn't even spring yet.

-→ Free indirect speech works best with a limited POV.
+Free indirect speech works best with a limited POV.
 With an omniscient narrator, a character's free indirect speech will likely be misattributed to the narrator, which can be especially jarring when the voices are distinct.
 (It can be done, though: for an example of how to combine FIS with omniscient voice, check out this post.)

 We first encounter fourteen-year-old Thomas Carlisle slinking down the hall to Chemistry class.
 He hated that teacher—what a bitch.
 And as Thomas's story unfolds, the reason for that hatred will become excruciatingly clear.
 X

 The omniscient narrator of the first (and third) sentence has the voice of a detached observer, and isn't likely to say "what a bitch."
 But attempting to slide into Thomas's head after an omniscient sentence is just too far for the reader to travel comfortably.

 For contrast, this is what it might sound like without the FIS: